peterkuma/ml-clouds-2021/README.md

 Output from the processing commands is written in the data directory (`data_4`, `data_10` and `data_27` for 4, 10 and 27 cloud types).
-Below is a description of its structure:
+Below is a description of its structure (this is created automatically by the `run` script during the data processing):

 ```
 ann